Signs and Symptoms

 Doll-like Facies

-Historically this definition referred to a unique facial appearance that included a round face, accompanied by full or fat cheeks, a short and smaller nose, as well as a small chin in comparison to the rest of the face.
-This definition is no longer necessarily referred to, and instead clinicians are advised to identify, measure, and diagnose each facial feature separately.
+Historically Doll-like facies definition referred to a unique facial appearance that included a round face, accompanied by full or fat cheeks, a short and smaller nose, as well as a small chin in comparison to the rest of the face.
+This definition is no longer necessarily referred to, and instead, clinicians are advised to identify, […]

 Read more